-NTU Global Lounge and Faith: Dr Martin Luther King Jr Day
+NTU Faith: Dr Martin Luther King Jr Day

-NTU Global Lounge and NTU Faith invite you to the Dr Martin Luther King Jr Day event featuring several exceptional speakers exploring how his faith and work sought to tackle racial and social injustice.
+NTU Faith invite you to the Dr Martin Luther King Jr Day event featuring several exceptional speakers who will reclaim and reassert King’s radical revolutionary values.

 - Download this event to your calendar